anthonylabuda/template-express-api/README.md

 ## Packages

-For this project, the following dependencies are utilized:
+For this project, the following packages are utilized:

 ### Dependencies